 We used our in-house program FLaME (Fire Loading and Mitigation Evaluator) to model bridge geometry and the vehicle fire threat.
 FLaME is also capable of assessing mitigation strategies.
 The software synthesizes numerous existing techniques for calculating pool fire characteristics and radiation heat transfer into a single package with visualization capabilities.

-For the fire threat, Hinman Consulting Engineers used our in-house program FLaME (Fire Loading and Mitigation Evaluator) to model the bridge geometry and the vehicle fire threat.
-Hinman understands that cable stayed bridges are required to maintain stability with the loss of a single cable.
-Knowing the typical safety factors that cables are designed for and the basic geometry of the bridge, Hinman ran analyses to provide the minimum height of cable protection needed to keep the bridge protected.
-This minimum height is the baseline for the Phase 2 collaboration with the structural design team.
-By collaborating with the structural design team, Hinman will redefine the design criteria for fire protection, and provide a more optimized fire protection layout for the bridge.
+Hinman understands that the requirement of cable stayed bridges is to maintain stability even with the loss of a cable.
+Knowing the typical safety factors that cables are designed for and the basic geometry of the bridge, we ran analyses to provide the minimum height of cable protection needed for the bridge.
+In fact, this minimum height is the baseline for the Phase 2 collaboration with the structural design team.
+By collaborating with the design team, Hinman redefined criteria for fire protection and provided an optimized fire protection bridge layout.

 Hinman used the in-house program FLaME (Fire Loading and Mitigation Evaluator) to model the bridge geometry and the vehicle fire.

 Hinman used FLaME to run a through-thickness analysis of the concrete towers.
 This analysis helped provide the design team with the expected critical heat penetration into the towers and a mitigation strategy to limit concrete spalling.
 Because of this, we were able to provide direction to the structural design team.
 Additionally, we increased resiliency of the tower in the event of a large vehicle fire threat on the roadway.